NateEaton/Ca-pwa/source_data/README.md

 # Calcium Database Source Data

+> **⚠️ DRAFT DOCUMENTATION** - This documentation is currently being finalized and may contain incomplete or outdated information.

 This folder contains the data processing pipeline used to curate the calcium-rich foods database for the My Calcium Tracker PWA.

 ## Overview